 It’s not all humor.
 There’s a hallucinatory sequence where a worm constricts Christ on the cross as nuns are raped by Roman soldiers.
 But for those who can see past the shock (and bad special effects), the camp factor rises like a Lady Sylvia charmed.
 One can rest assured in a film of this kind that deviance is dispatched and the virginal (in none-too-subtle white underwear) is kept pure.

 Much can be (and has been) made of Russell’s conversion to Roman Catholicism in the 1950s.
-There are those who have questioned how a Catholic could be responsible for a film like The Devils and even the seemingly anti-religious (r at least anti-establishment) adaptation of The Who’s Tommy (1975) (77% fresh) (https://www NULL.rottentomatoes NULL.com/m/1021648_tommy).
+There are those who have questioned how a Catholic could be responsible for a film like The Devils and even the seemingly anti-religious (or at least anti-establishment) adaptation of The Who’s Tommy (1975) — where, if we can pause for just one moment, one of most bizarre scenes in any of Russell’s films finds Ann Margret smothered in baked beans (77% fresh).
 Both films carry indictments of organized religion.
 And yet, upon closer inspection, the indictments are more of the corrupters of faith, not the faith itself.
 Sins of pride.
 Sins of desire.
 Sins of the flesh.
 Sins familiar to a Catholic who undoubtedly struggled with such issues — or at the very least, questioned them.